Marceillo/eco-shave/README.md

   - [Acknowledgements](#acknowledgements)

-# Objective

-I decided to try building a shaving website because I am interested this way of shaving.
+I decided to try building a shaving website because I am interested in this way of shaving.
 The objective for me was to create an e-commerce site that sells shaving products.
-Try my hand at a e-commerce layout using the Django Framework, Python, JavaScript, CSS, and HTML.
+Try my hand at an e-commerce layout using the Django Framework, Python, JavaScript, CSS, and HTML.

 ## Site User Goal

 This website sells shaving products that will transform your shave and last for a long time.
-While in a small way educate on the benefits of shaving with de razors and single edge razors.
+While in a small way educating on the benefits of shaving with de razors and single-edge razors.

 ## Site Owners Goal

-The goal is to  sell these products online through a dajngo app that uses secure payment methods like stripe.
+The goal is to sell these products online through a Django app that uses secure payment methods like Stripe.

 **Project Objectives:**